verilator/verilator/docs/guide/warnings.rst

    ..
 TODO better example

    Warns that a module has multiple definitions.
-Generally this indicates a coding error, or a mistake in a library file and it's good practice to have one module per file (and only put each file once on the command line) to avoid these issues.
+Generally this indicates a coding error, or a mistake in a library file, and it's good practice to have one module per file (and only put each file once on the command line) to avoid these issues.
 For some gate level netlists duplicates are sometimes unavoidable, and MODDUP should be disabled.